openstreetmap/stateofthemap-2022/calls/general.md

 <h2 id="submission">Submission Types</h2>

 You may choose for most submission types whether you attend in person or participate virtually.
-We will try to make all events available for online and offline attendence.
+We will try to make all events available for online and offline attendance.
 Exceptions are noted below.
 Please keep in mind that the conference will take place in the CEST timezone.
 We will try to take into account the timezone of participants as much as possible when scheduling events but we will be restricted to the usual conference hours between 9am and 6pm.

 <h3 id="submission-talk">Talk (20 minutes)</h3>